DrinkWater30M/smartphone-shop-v2/README.md

-# Welcome evyeryone to this repo
+# Welcome everyone to this repo, I am glad to see you, relax and enjoy.

 ## Description:
 A online shopping platform for purchasing smartphones.